Send mail through SendGrid Web API using PowerShell

 Summary

-• This article provides a simple PowerShell example to send mail through the SendGrid Web API using PowerShell.
+• The article provides a simple PowerShell example to send mail through SendGrid Web API v3, specifically using the /mail/send endpoint.

-• Twilio SendGrid offers various security features for secure email sending, including TLS, DKIM, and two-factor authentication.
+• Twilio SendGrid incorporates robust security options for safe email sending, including TLS, DKIM, and API key management.